zenml-io/blog.zenml.io/_posts/2022-04-05-customer_satisfaction.md

 ![Steps in the ZenML traditional pipeline ](/assets/posts/training_pipeline.png)

 We have another pipeline, the `deployment_pipeline.py`, that implements a continuous deployment workflow.
 It ingests and processes input data, trains a model and then (re)deploys the prediction server that serves the model if it meets our evaluation criteria.
-For us this is the [mean squared error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html#sklearn.metrics.mean_squared_error); you can also set your own minimum mse.
+For us this is the [mean squared error](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html#sklearn.metrics.mean_squared_error); you can also set your own minimum MSE.

 ```python
 def main(min_accuracy: float, stop_service: bool):